NOVEMBER 17 1907,

 Jessie Guthrie, who died on June 20, 1871, was the wife of John Guthrie, who was first a solicitor with Little and Brown, and afterwards on his own account.
 He lived in a house called “Lucerne,” long occupied afterwards by John Scott, once Chairman of Committees, at Milton.
 Beside it stood one of the handsomest fig trees in Brisbane.
 Jessie was Guthrie’s first wife.
 His second was Miss Fowles, sister of William Lambert Fowles, once Legislative Assembly for Clermont, and father of the present Under-Secretary in the Treasury.
 Guthrie was residing at Wooloowin, when he died, and his second wife now resides in Tasmania.
 In the grave with the first wife are her two children, Mary Isabella, aged 4, and Francis Drummond, aged 2, one died in July 1864, the other in July, 1861.
 Intensely pathetic are those graves that hold the mothers and their children.

 in which he expressed a hope that they would all be

 held a public meeting in the playground, to discuss if it was

 possible to thus serve two masters.
-This awful problem was left unsolved.
+This awful problem was

 Alexander Gordon Cummings, who died on December 28, 1866, was the four year old child of Charles C. and Helen Cummings, who in those far off days, kept an hotel at the corner of George and Turbot Streets.